camwestwood/xapi/common_structures.md

 # Jisc Learning Analytics Common Structures
-The following sections describe common structures used across several of the statement templates.
+The following sections describe common structures used across several of the Statement templates.
-Wherever a statement template refers to a "common entity identifier", the example given in the statement template follows or extends 1 of the structures on this page.
+Wherever a Statement template refers to a "common entity identifier", the example given in the Statement template follows or extends 1 of the structures on this page.

 ## ActorA
 Common entity identifier:  ActorA

-This entity is required across all statements in the Jisc profile.
+This entity is required across all Statements in the Jisc Profile.

-The actor entity describes the individual that is the subject of the statement.
+The Actor entity describes the individual that is the Subject of the Statement.

 <table>
 <tr><th>Property [cardinality]</th><th>Description</th><th>Value information</th></tr>
 <tr>
 	<td>actor.objectType [1]</td>
 	<td>Must have the value "Agent".
-Actors of type "Group" are not supported in the Jisc profile.</td>
+Actors of type "Group" are not supported in the Jisc Profile.</td>
 	<td>Must have the value "Agent"</td>
 </tr>
 <tr>